-AFA's Wounded Airman Program (WAP) supports the 11,000 Airmen enrolled in the Air Force Wounded Warrior program (AFW2) and their families.
-Approximately 103 new Airmen are enrolled each month.
+AFA’s Wounded Airmen & Guardians Program supports the 14,000 Airmen and Guardians enrolled in the Air Force Wounded Warrior program (AFW2) and their families.

-In addition, AFW2 continues to provide overarching support to Space Force professionals through Air Force Casualty and Medical Systems.
+In addition, AFW2 continues to provide overarching support to Guardians through Air Force Casualty and Medical Systems.

-The Air Force defines a wounded warrior as "any Airman who is seriously wounded, ill, or injured that may require a Medical Evaluation Board/Physical Evaluation Board to determine fitness for duty."
+The Department of the Air Force (DAF) defines a wounded warrior as “any Airman/Guardian who is seriously wounded, ill, or injured that may require a Medical Evaluation Board/Physical Evaluation Board to determine fitness for duty.”
 Eligibility is based on:

-- Airmen with highly-complex medical conditions that are service-related or were sustained in the line of duty and confirmed by a DoD medical authority (including tick-borne illnesses, cancer, invisible wounds [PTSD/TBI], chemical exposure, etc.); final approval authority is AFPC/DPFW
+- Airmen/Guardians with highly-complex medical conditions that are service related or were sustained in the line of duty and confirmed by a DOD medical authority (examples: tick-borne illnesses, cancer, invisible wounds [PTSD/TBI], chemical exposure, etc.).
+Final approval authority is AFPC/DPFW

 - Purple Heart recipients

-- Air Reserve Components (ARC) who were retained for more than six months on Title 10 medical orders or returned to Title 10 orders for deployment-related conditions
+- Air Reserve Components (ARC) who were retained for more than 6 months on Title 10 medical orders or returned to Title 10 orders for deployment-related conditions